CS340-21/oss/jcarmac3.md

     There is only one branch for both and there appears to be only one contributor for both.

     All of these combined leads me to believe that neither of my assigned repositories are active.

+ # Sprint 2

+    For all of the above reasons given I believe both of these projects to be inactive, and therefore not accepting
+    new contributions.